Conglomeration of kilometre-sized planetesimals: Conglomeration: Results and Analysis

 Growth of bodies with $R > R_{\rm trans}$ is in the sub-Hill (orderly) regime.
 The shape of their size spectrum remains invariant with time.
 Since the initial size spectrum falls steeply beyond $R>R_{\rm trans}$, stirring is initially dominated by bodies of size $R_{\rm trans}$.
 And this will remain so throughout the trans-hill growth.

 As a result of these two considerations, $u \approx v_{\rm H}(R_{\rm stir})$ during the trans-hill growth.
 Equation (\ref{eq:dominantstirrer}) continues to hold, so the size spectrum extends to larger and larger sizes with $\Sigma \sim {\rm const}$, or $q \approx 4$.
-This is the value we find in our simulations,\footnote{The mass distribution shown in Fig. \ref{fig:plot210} shows a departure from $q=4$ for the largest bodies.
-This is a consequence of the fact that our numerical procedure insists on at least one single most massive body (`large body gating'). }} and is similar to the results of \citet{1998AJ....115.2136K}, \citet{2010Icar..210..507O}, and \citetalias{SS11}.
+This is the value we find in our simulations, and similar results were found by \citet{1998AJ....115.2136K}, \citet{2010Icar..210..507O}, and \citetalias{SS11}.
 An explanation for the slope of the size spectrum, different from our above one, is given in \citetalias{SS11}.
 We discuss our different interpretations further in \S \ref{sec:comparison}.

-In our simulations, bodies as large as $1000\km$ are formed by $t \nu \sim 2$.
+In our simulations, bodies as large as $1000\km$ are formed by $t \nu \sim 3$.
 This is consistent with the mass-doubling time for the stirring bodies one obtains from eq. \refnew{eq:allgrow}, $t\nu \sim \alpha R/s$.
+At this time, large bodies are separated too much to affect each other \citep[][]{WetherillStewart}, they are oligarchs \citep[see, e.g.][]{1998Icar..131..171K}.
+The appearance of oligarchs effectively terminate the trans-hill stage.
+However, much of the growth has occurred.